Why ‘Phule’ is facing censorship – though previous biopics of the reformer did not

 Phule’s mission to challenge deeply entrenched casteism, shake up ossified traditions and emphasise the value of education was also explored in an episode in Shyam Benegal’s television series Bharat Ek Khoj (1988-1989).

-Nilesh Jalamkar told Scroll that the incidents shown in Satyashodhak, such as the concerted opposition to Phule by Brahmin community leaders and the cow dung and stones hurled at Savitribai, are based on credible sources, including research in books published by the Maharashtra state government, Nilesh Jalamkar told Scroll.
+Nilesh Jalamkar told Scroll that the incidents shown in Satyashodhak, such as the concerted opposition to Phule by Brahmin community leaders and the cow dung and stones hurled at Savitribai, are based on credible sources, including research in books published by the Maharashtra state government.

 Satyashodhak stars Sandeep Kulkarni as Phule and Rajshri Deshpande as Savitribai.
 Jalamkar, who previously made a biopic on former Maharashtra Chief Minister Vasantrao Naik, said that his film did not face any major problems, either at the censor board or during the theatrical release.